fksato/MNIST_number_sequence/README.md

 ```

 ### Using the __generate_sequence.py__ convenience script from command line
-The user can use the __generate_sequence.py__ convenience script directly bby invoking it in a console terminal.
+The user can use the __generate_sequence.py__ convenience script directly by invoking it.
 ```bash
 python <path to generate_sequence>/generate_sequence.py [OPTIONS]
 ```